 Pauline van der Vaeren – Rotterdam School of Management

 The effects of European Integration can be felt everywhere.
 At the supermarket you can buy food from other EU countries and the Bologna process led to a harmonization of academic degrees, making it easier for students to study at different universities in the EU.
-The Erasmus programme for example allows many students to go abroad and explore both cultural and educational differences.
-Furthermore, recent events such as the Brexit have highlighted the political relevance of European Integration.
+The Erasmus programme allows many students to go abroad and explore both cultural and educational differences.
+Furthermore, recent events such as Brexit and COVID-19 pandemic have highlighted the political relevance of European Integration.

 This course examines practical and theoretical issues concerning European Integration and touches upon economic and legal implications of the European Union: What is the political background of European Integration?
 How does it affect us in daily life?
 Is it possible to preserve a country’s specificities, like culture or social security, while at the same time benefitting from more economic exchange?

 This course includes: